ericaddison/Binary-SMBH-Encounter-Simulation/README.md

 Binary-SMBH-Encounter-Simulation
 ================================

-This repository contains a gravitational N-body code based on few-body regularization () and the CHAIN structure ().
+This repository contains a gravitational N-body code based on few-body regularization (Mikkola & Tanikawa 1999) and the CHAIN structure (Mikkola & Aarseth 1993).
 The integrator consists of Burlish-Stoer extrapolation on top of a leap-frog integrator, and evolves the Newtonian equations of motion for three bodies.

 The code is currently configured to evolve a binary system with center of mass in orbit around a third mass.